File code: PRES.SEXUALASLT.POL

 Reported complaints of sexual assault will be investigated, and information obtained in this process will be kept as confidential as possible.
 Whether or not a victim chooses to initiate criminal charges, he/she retains the right to file a complaint through the student judicial system or employee grievance process.
 Should the alleged misconduct of a student be subject to review through formal hearing procedures, both the accused and accuser will be afforded the opportunity to present relevant information; be accompanied by a support person; and be apprised of the results of the disciplinary review.
 In the event the accused is found in violation, the entire range of sanctions outlined in the Code of Student Conduct may be considered including, but not limited to, disciplinary probation, suspension, or expulsion from the University.
 Should the alleged sexual assault involve an employee, sanctions will be determined under applicable employment contracts and agreements.

 In an effort to educate the campus community about sexual assault, acquaintance rape, and other sex offenses, campus-sponsored prevention programs are offered on an on-going basis throughout the year.
 Information about above procedures, services and programs can be obtained from the following offices: Student Judicial Programs, the Office of Public Safety and Student Development and Orientation.

-Sexual harassment may be a form of sexual assault.
-Information on what constitutes sexual harassment, the support and resources that are available when instances occur, and information on how to file a complaint may be obtained from the Affirmative Action Office.
+Sexual assault may be a form of sexual harassment.
+Information on what constitutes sexual harassment, the support and resources that are available when instances occur, and information on how to file a complaint may be obtained from the Office of Equal Opportunity and Access.